comunica/Article-ISWC2023-SolidQuery/content/related-work.md

 Aside from these approaches, evaluation of link traversal engines is usually done via [hand crafted queries](cite:cites linktraversalsparql, linktraversalcaching, zeroknowldgequeryplanning, sihjoin).

-### Analysis of Decentralized Environments

-Some Solid papers and Mastodon if I can find any, and if space left.
-{:.todo}